RPVote/voting-rights/parallel_processing.md

 Even with exacltly 4 cores, the functions will return a warning that parallelization is not recommended.

-There are many sources online if you’d like to learn more about parallelization in general.
+There are many resources online if you’d like to learn more about parallelization in general.

 ## Walking through an example: `ei_iter()`

-In this vignette, we’ll be focusing on `ei_iter()`, which is discussed in a previous vignette, \[INSERT TITLE HERE\].
+In this vignette, we’ll be focusing on `ei_iter()` (the functionalities and work flow are described in detail in the Ecological Inference tutorial).
 We recommend that you review this vignette prior to attempting parallelization for this function.

 The data we’ll be using for this example is from 2014 elections in California, specifically looking at voting results and racial